aryaniiit002/ANPR-Chroma/README.md

 # ANPR-Chroma
  Deployment of ANPR model using flask

 Flask is a web application framework written in Python.
-I have deployed my previous project of LicensePlateDetector using Flask as an api.
+* I have deployed the project of LicensePlateDetector using Flask as an api.
 This is an easy and quick way to see your models in production.

 ### Number Plate Recognition System :